vrokad/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

 Ubuntu host setup
 ^^^^^^^^^^^^^^^^^^^^^

-The Ubuntu host machine must be setup to ensure that the required software tools are installed and configured for use.
+The Ubuntu host computer must be setup to ensure that the required software tools are installed and configured for use.

 1. Install the following packages to prepare your host environment for Yocto build: